Click the play button below, or subscribe and listen through our podcast on iTunes, Stitcher, Google Play, or Spotify.

 And he was right.
 After working with the right expert, Scarlett was a completely different dog than she had been the month before.

-That was seven years ago.
+That was over a decade ago.
 She still doesn’t love weird things with wheels, but she happily plays with babies and kids of all sizes, and she loves rolling over and getting belly rubs.
 No screeching necessary.